EduardoZepeda/coffee-bytes-hugo/content/posts/por-que-deberias-usar-django-framework/index.en.md

 ### User management included

-Most applications require a user management system, since they are already you know, register them, activate them, log them in, password recovery, right, well, Django already includes all of the above by default, including decorators to restrict views for authenticated users.
+Most applications require a user management system, you know, register them, activate them, log them in, password recovery, well, Django already includes all of the above by default, even decorators to restrict views for authenticated users.

 #### Authentication tested, including with JWT.

-This framework has a proven authentication system, based on sessions that are identified by means of a cookie.
-The authentication system system has already been tested on numerous occasions by some of the most trafficked websites such as Instagram or the NASA website.
+This framework has a proven authentication system based on sessions that are identified by a cookie.
+The authentication system has already been tested numerous times by some of the most trafficked websites out there, such as Instagram or the NASA website.
 Pinterest started with Django but moved to node.

-You can use cookie authentication, session authentication, or there are packages that can be used to authenticate you. allow you to use it with JWT.
-By the way, I have a post where I explain how to [authenticating a user using JSON Web token JWT in Django Rest Framework](/django-rest-framework-and-jwt-to-authenticate-users/).
-Also I also wrote another one explaining why [some people think this is not a good idea](/django-rest-framework-and-jwt-for-authenticating-users/). idea](/no-uses-jwt-for-managing-translation-sessions/).
+You can use cookie authentication, session authentication or there are packages that allow you to use it with JWT.
+By the way, I have a post where I explain how to [authenticate a user using JSON Web token JWT in Django Rest Framework](/django-rest-framework-and-jwt-to-authenticate-users/).
+I also wrote another one explaining why [some consider this is not a good idea](/no-uses-jwt-for-managing-sessions-translation/).

 #### Permit system

-Django has a solid [permissions system and groups](/how-permissions-and-groups-work-in-django/) that binds your users to models in the users to models in the database that you can start using with just a few lines of code. a few lines of code.
+Django has a robust [permissions and groups system](/how-permissions-and-groups-work-in-django/) that binds your users to models in the database that you can start using with just a few lines of code.

 ### Multiple packages

-Django has many, many packages to solve most problems and they are community-monitored and community-improved packages, which guarantees an impressive which guarantees an impressive quality.
+Django has a lot of packages to solve most common problems, and they are community-monitored and community-improved packages, which guarantees impressive quality.

 Just to name a few: